Philippines national esports team: History

 A national esports team representing the Philippines took part in the 2017 Asian Indoor and Martial Arts Games in Turkmenistan, where the esports was held as a demonstration event.
 The Philippines did not have any esports representatives at the 2018 Asian Games in Indonesia, where it was likewise held as a demonstration event.

 When the Philippines hosted the 2019 Southeast Asian Games, it organized esports as a medal sport.
 A national esports team, under the moniker "Sibol," was formalized by the Philippine Southeast Asian Games Esports Union (PSEU) for the purpose of the Philippines' participation in the regional games as hosts.
 The PSEU consists of officials of the National Electronic Sports Federation of the Philippines (NESFP) and the Esports National Association of the Philippines (ESNAP).
 Sibol fielded teams in all six events.

 In 2020, the Philippine Esports Organization (PESO) was recognized by the Philippine Olympic Committee (POC) as the national sports association for esports in the Philippines.
 This recognition was disputed by the NESFP, which was involved in the PSEU.
 The other involved organization, ESNAP, already merged with PESO.

 Sibol took part again in the 2021 Southeast Asian Games in Vietnam, where esports returned as a medal event.
 It intends to compete in all titles at the regional games.
 A national selection tournaments were held for each title, wherein the winning team from each selection would form the core of the Sibol lineup for their respective event.
 The qualifiers ended on February 28, 2022, and a total of 55 esports athletes represented the country.
 The campaign ended with two gold and two silver medals; which was considered as a success by PESO.

-The team will participate in the 2023 Southeast Asian Games in Cambodia.
+The team took part in the 2023 Southeast Asian Games and the 2023 ASEAN Para Games in Cambodia.

+They made their Asian Games debut in the 2022 edition held in Hangzhou in September 2023 where esports was held as a regular event for the first time.
+Sibol did not win any medal.